Project Statement | Core Fulbright Scholar Program

 All applications require a project statement.
 This is your opportunity to explain your specific strengths as a candidate to reviewers and potential hosts.
 It must be clear and compelling to audiences both inside and outside your field.

-- 3 to 5 pages, single spaced, 12-point or larger font size
+- 3 to 5 pages, single spaced, 12-point or larger font size, 1-inch margins

-- Headers and/or bullets to organize and convey key elements may be helpful
+- Headers and/or bullets to organize and convey key elements, and page numbers may be helpful

-- What benefits it will produce for the hosts, for the discipline, for the applicant and the home institution
+- What benefits it will produce for the host, the discipline, the applicant and the home institution.

 - Why this country?
 What can you contribute to the host institution and what will it mean for you professionally?